 |An Easy Guide to Recycling|

-Please note: If we return your recycling bin to you with any remaining materials, these items cannot be recycled.
-These items should be discarded in your regular refuse.
-Please do not use garbage cans or black plastic bags for recyclables.
-(Clear plastic bags are acceptable.)
+Note: If your recycling bin is returned with any remaining materials, these items cannot be recycled and should be discarded in your regular refuse.
+Do not use plastic bags for recyclables.

 As the spring season starts, many Long Island boaters and marina staff will begin readying vessels for the warmer weather by shedding the plastic shrink wrap that is used to protect boats throughout the winter.
 Hempstead Town continues to offer residents and commercial marinas an environmentally friendly method to dispose of shrink wrap.
 The Sanitation Department's facility in Merrick, located at 1600 Merrick Road, will host a container to collect the shrink wrap.
 Commercial marinas and residential boat owners may deposit the plastic material between 9:00 AM and 3:00 PM Monday through Friday, and weekends from 8:00 AM to 3:30 PM (except town-observed holidays).
 Shrink wrap deposited for recycling must be clean, with all lumber, rope, nails and garbage removed from the plastic.
 All marina operators and recreational boat owners in the Town of Hempstead are encouraged to recycle and keep shrink wrap out of landfills.
 Recycled shrink wrap can be given new life as plastic lumber, plastic bags, lawn edging, and plastic benches.